-For more than 25 years, MUSC has been South Carolina’s leader in bone marrow and stem cell transplantation.
-We are the only combined adult and pediatric FACT (Foundation for Accreditation of Cellular Therapy) accredited and NCI-Designated Cancer Center in the state.
+For more than 30 years, MUSC has been South Carolina’s leader in bone marrow and stem cell transplantation.
+We are the only combined adult and pediatric FACT (Foundation for Accreditation of Cellular Therapy) accredited blood and marrow transplant program, and our Hollings Cancer Center is the only NCI-Designated Cancer Center in the state.

 MUSC's experience and innovation with adult and pediatric blood and marrow transplantation have resulted in outcomes that are among the best in the country.
 Our internationally recognized team of specialists and researchers have reduced associated complications making transplantation possible for people not previously eligible.
-As a pioneer in blood and marrow transplant research, MUSC is the definitive source offering hope for many adult and pediatric patients battling Hodgkin's disease, non-Hodgkin's lymphoma, leukemia, multiple myeloma and other diseases.
-We are one of a few U.S. programs to have used bone marrow to treat autoimmune diseases, sickle cell disease and other red blood cell-related diseases.
+As a pioneer in blood and marrow transplant research, MUSC is the definitive source of hope for many adult and pediatric patients battling Hodgkin lymphoma, non-Hodgkin lymphoma, acute and chronic leukemia, multiple myeloma, and other diseases.
+We perform transplants for a variety of non-malignant conditions including bone marrow failure syndromes, sickle cell disease, and immunodeficiencies.

-According to a national, mutivariate report including the years 2014, 2015, and 2016, MUSC achieved an overall survival rate of 76.1% for patients receiving first allogeneic transplants, above the national average of 70.6%.
+According to a national report including the years 2014, 2015, and 2016, MUSC achieved an overall survival rate of 76.1% for patients receiving first allogeneic transplants, above the national average of 70.6%.

 Press Ganey announced November 12 the recipients of five prestigious awards - with the Blood & Marrow Transplant Program at the Medical University of South Carolina (MUSC) receiving the Team of the Year award from a pool of 60 applicants.